 As another year is coming to an end, it’s time to reflect on the last years’ accomplishments and setbacks.
 What was your proudest moment of 2016?
 Was there something you were hoping to accomplish but didn’t get the chance to?
 Is there something you could have done better?
 Where was your biggest area of growth?
 Thinking about the past year allows us the opportunity to set ourselves up for the New Year with a better sense of direction.
 Yes, it’s the time of the year for setting new goals.
 It’s time to create your New Years’ Resolution.

 Last year, in an effort to become healthier in both mind and body, I made a resolution to practice more yoga.
 Yoga is known to have a number of health benefits; it improves flexibility, builds muscle strength and boosts the immune system.
 Yoga can also reduce stress and enhance a sense of inner peace.
 Most people think that the ability to touch your toes is a prerequisite for practicing yoga.
 This is a complete misconception.
 Yoga and fitness retailer, Gaiam believes “the practice of yoga allows students to find stillness in a world consumed with chaos.
-Peace and tranquility achieved through focused training appeals to everyone”.
+Peace and tranquillity achieved through focused training appeals to everyone”.

 Experts also say that practicing yoga can have positive effects on productivity the workplace.
 Why?
 That’s because yoga isn’t just an exercise; it’s a lifestyle that benefits both the body and the mind.
 You can make your work less stressful and more productive by adopting the mindset of a yogi and integrating these skills into your life: